petertwigg/petertwigg.github.io/schoolofknowing.md

 feature_text:
 aside: true
 ---
-To register your interest, please register in the sidebar.
+To register your interest, register in the sidebar.
 Any questions email: [info@petertwigg.com](info@petertwigg.com)

 #### Welcome to the School of Knowing